SanghyunKim1/MLB_Team_RunsScored_Prediction/README.md

 <img width="207" alt="VIF" src="https://github.com/shk204105/MLB_Team_RunsScored_Prediction/blob/master/images/VIF1.png">

-According to the table above, there seems to be multicollinearity in the model because independent variables are highly corrleated one another.
+According to the table above, there seems to be multicollinearity in the model because independent variables are still highly corrleated one another.
 Therefore, I used the wrapper method (**Recursive Feature Elimination**) to find the best two independent variables.

 Through **RFE**, I got **TB** and **OBP** as independent variables and built a multiple linear regression.